“The War on Terror absolutely can be won” – Hanif Qadir discusses counter-terrorism efforts in the 21st century.

 Articles By: Rachael Hanna

-Rachael Hanna is a staff writer for the Harvard Political Review.
+Rachael Hanna '16 is an Associate World Editor for the Harvard Political Review.
+Follow her @rhanna213.

 HPR writers analyze the situation in Egypt following the ouster of Hosni Mubarak in 2011.
 What comes after protests, constitutional reform, and governmental transition?